KEYNOTE

 "Navigating a road without a map: The psychosocial impacts of hereditary cancer syndromes"

 Hereditary cancers account for up to 10% of the global cancer burden.
 In this invited symposia, we will explore the psychosocial impacts and challenges faced by individuals and families living with hereditary cancer risk.
-Designed for healthcare providers, researchers, and patients and families, the session will provide an overview of hereditary cancers— what they are, their prevalence, associated risks, and current approaches to risk management and counseling.
+Designed for healthcare providers, researchers, and patients and families, the session will provide an overview of hereditary cancers — what they are, their prevalence, associated risks, and current approaches to risk management and counselling.

-The symposia will feature a multidisciplinary panel including a genetic counselor, a researcher, and a patient partner who will share lived and professional experiences.
+The symposia will feature a multidisciplinary panel including a genetic counsellor, a researcher, and a patient partner who will share lived and professional experiences.
 Topics will include:

 • Emotional and psychological impacts of living with inherited cancer risk